'It's already clear that we're seeing the basic grade from

 Other fossils found at the site show that Ardipithecus

-ramidus lived alongside monkeys, mole rats and cow-like grazing
+ramidus lived alongside monkeys, mole rats, and cow-like grazing

+animals.
 But the authors add that it is not clear exactly in what sort of

-The area where the remains were unearthed would have had
+habitat the hominids lived.
+The area in which the remains were unearthed

-experienced seasonal droughts.
+regions which experienced seasonal droughts.

-Professor White discovered the first Ardipithecus ramidus
+Professor White discovered the first Ardipithecus

-Gen Suwa and Berhane Asfaw.
+colleagues Gen Suwa and Berhane Asfaw.